 When Borussia Dortmund eliminated Real Madrid in the 2012-13 Champions League semi-final, Kaka expressed his desire to leave.
 But instead, the Brazilian returned to AC Milan.

-Alisson Becker (€68 million to Barcelona)
+Alisson Becker (€68 million to Liverpool)

 Well, didn’t we say the Neymar transfer caused a ripple effect?
 Like Coutinho and Dembele, Alisson Becker was also a part of it.
 When Barcelona eventually signed Coutinho, it now left Liverpool with a lot of cash.
 And the Reds, unlike the Spanish giants, spent their money wisely.
 First, they brought stalwart defender Virgil van Dijk for £75 million.
 And the Roma goalkeeper Alisson Becker for £56 million.
 Alisson was a major upgrade over Loris Karius.

 With Alisson in goal, Liverpool’s defence improved massively.
 In his first season, he won the Champions League; the following season, he helped Liverpool win their first Premier League title.
 He is currently one of the top goalkeepers in the world.